March 10 - 12, 2017

 - Public Viewing of Winning Projects: 11:00 - 1 PM

 - Awards Ceremony, 1 PM

 |The Awards Ceremony will be held from 1:00-3:00 in the University Center Ballroom.
 Please take your exhibits with you after the conclusion of the ceremony.
 Any project left behind will be disposed.|

-*Note: Team projects may have only two (2) project partners.
+*Note: Team projects may have only three (3) project partners.

 the mailing address you will send your printed and signed registration forms